Propulsion-Power-TU-Delft/DynTherM/README.md

 ---

 ### Citations
 A. Giuffré, P. Colonna, and C. De Servi.
-"Dynamic Thermal Model of Passenger Aircraft for the Estimation of the Cabin Cooling and Heating Requirements", Applied Thermal Engineering, 2023 (article under review).
+"Dynamic Thermal Model of Passenger Aircraft for the Estimation of the Cabin Cooling and Heating Requirements", Applied Thermal Engineering, 2024.

 ---